kudashevs/accept-language/README.md

 ## Usage

 The usage is quite simple.
 Just instantiate the `AcceptLanguage` class and call a `process` method on the instance.
-Do it somewhere before a place where you want to use the user's preferred language (for example, in a front controller or in a middleware).
-The method will retrieve an HTTP Accept-Language header, parse it, and analyze retrieved languages.
+Do it somewhere before a place where you want to get the user's preferred language (for example, in a front controller or in a middleware).
+This method will retrieve an HTTP Accept-Language header, parse it, and find valid language tags.
-Then it will retrieve and retain a valid language tag with the highest priority value (the preferred language).
+Then it will apply a matching algorithm to the language tags and, finally, it will find and retain a language tag with the highest priority value (e.g. the preferred language).
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;